[HISTORY: Adopted by the Borough Council of the Borough of Paramus 5-9-2016 by Ord. No. 2016-09. Amendments noted where applicable.]

 Municipal building permit fees may be waived in cases involving permanent supportive housing, group homes, residential health care facilities and supportive shared living housing development under this section.

 Inclusionary set-aside.
-To ensure realistic opportunities for the creation of affordable housing, all residential development of three (3) units or more within the Borough shall be required to provide and set aside affordable housing units at a rate of one (1) affordable unit for every nine (9) market rate units (10% set-aside).
+To ensure realistic opportunities for the creation of affordable housing, all new multifamily residential development of five (5) units or more within the Borough shall be required to provide and set aside affordable housing units at a rate of fifteen percent (15%) for rental residential development and twenty percent (20%) for for-sale residential development, and shall not apply to residential expansions, additions, renovations, replacement, or any other type of residential development that does not result in a net increase in the number of dwellings of five (5) or more.
 A fractional obligation to provide for affordable housing shall be met by a payment in lieu of construction as hereafter set forth.
+By way of illustration, if a project consists of 50 units, the number of affordable housing units required would be (i) 7.5 if a rental development, of which seven units would need to be constructed on or off site with a payment made for 0.5 of a unit or a payment in lieu pursuant to § 210-5C(3); or (ii) 10 units if a for-sale development.
 Due to the range of permitted uses and the variety and complexity of permitted residential densities within the Borough, the following provisions shall be applied to all residential development required to provide an affordable housing set-aside:

 Compensatory Benefits.
 The following compensatory benefits are provided to facilitate an inclusionary project and the provision of affordable housing: